How retirees can qualify for a rental apartment in NYC

-Since you don't collect a pay check anymore, you'll need to show you have the income generated by your social security, pension, or investments to satisfy a landlord's concerns that you can pay the rent reliably.
+If you don't collect a pay check anymore, you'll need to show you have the income generated by your social security, pension, or investments to satisfy a landlord's concerns that you can pay the rent reliably.

-If you don't meet a landlord's financing requirements—most want to see an annual amount of 40 times the monthly rent and a credit score above 700—there are still some workarounds.
-You can find a guarantor or a small "mom-and-pop landlord—they are often more flexible than large rental buildings run by management companies.
+And if still you don't meet a landlord's financing requirements—in addition to an annual income of 40 times the rent, most want to see a credit score above 700—there are still some workarounds.
+You can find a guarantor or a small mom-and-pop landlord—they are often more flexible than large rental buildings run by management companies.
 Another option is to play the long game and apply to the NYC's affordable housing lottery.

-Meeting income requirements
+Meeting a landlord's income requirements

 Adrian Savino, director of leasing and business development at Living New York, says retirees typically submit a CPA letter to a landlord in lieu of an employment letter.
 In addition, they can present investment statements or bank statements that show liquidity, as well as tax returns from previous years to give an idea of their payment history.

-Using a guarantor
+Using a personal or institutional guarantor

-If you don't meet a landlord's income requirements you may need to find a guarantor.
+If you don't meet a landlord's income requirements you may need to find a personal guarantor.
 This is an individual who can guarantee the rent if you default.
 Elyanow says for some retirees this can be their son or daughter.

-A guarantor needs to have an income of 80 times the rent in order to qualify.
+A personal guarantor needs to have an income of 80 times the rent in order to qualify.
 So on a $2,000 rental, a guarantor's income needs to be $160,000.
 They'd need to be prepared to supply documents like proof of employment, a CPA letter if they are self-employed, their most recent tax returns (usually the past two years) as well as an asset statement showing funds in a checking or savings account.
 There's also the standard credit check.

-If you don't have a friend or relative who can step in as a guarantor, you may need to find an institutional guarantor.
-These are companies to which you can apply directly and their services are widely accepted throughout the city.
+If you don't have a friend or relative who can step in as a guarantor, you still have options.
+Institutional guarantors are widely accepted throughout the city.
 You still need to show a level of income but it's much lower than a landlord's requirements.
 For a fee, typically one month's rent, they will guarantee your lease.

 "Insurent qualifies retirees on their cash at banks or marketable securities or IRAs being a minimum combined of 50 times the gross monthly rent," he says.
 For retirees the fee normally averages between 75 and 90 percent of one month's gross rent for a 12-14 month lease.

-Work with a small landlord
+Working with a small landlord

 If your credit score isn't in the 700s and you fall short of the income requirements, you may still find landlords willing to rent to you, Savino says.

-That might mean approaching landlords individually and presenting yourself and your financial package.
+That may mean approaching landlords individually and presenting yourself and your financial package.
 "If you find a private landlord who is willing to look at the overall package and say 'yes,' then you are fine," Elyanow says.